 Just think back to when you were at school…. mobile phones were far from common (and HUGE!) while iPad’s, Facebook, ebay and google were a very long way from reality!

 CfE aims to allow every child to be successful learners, confident individuals, responsible citizens and effective contributors.
 Children are encouraged to think creatively and take ownership of their learning from the earliest of ages and are encouraged to be active in their learning.
 Effective questioning is more important than ever as pupils apply new skills, demonstrate and justify their understanding, through a variety of real-life experiences.
-One such example is the Winter Fair, where all classes from Nursery to P7 undertook a separate enterprise project and considered advertisement, pricing, expenses and profits and stall presentation before welcoming a throng of eager customers from throughout the local community.
-What a success and what a learning experience!
-(Great for fundraising too!)

 At Beauly Primary School we aim to deliver learning opportunities with breadth and depth, across a broad range of skills, involving real-life problem-solving to help pupils make more sense of the world in which they live.
 We strive to achieve an environment where the issues of respect, integrity and intercultural understanding underpin everything that happens in the school.
 We endeavour to ensure learners become increasingly responsible for their own learning, appreciating the worth of the processes and have the self-belief they can be successful.
 We work toward the development of confident, happy students who possess the skills and motivation to achieve their full potential.
 Individuals who recognise their common humanity and shared guardianship of the planet, who accept their responsibility for creating a better and more peaceful world and who know how they can make a difference.